-Is it possible for you to reverse tooth decay?
+Is it possible for you to reverse cavities and tooth decay?
 The answer is a bit confusing, as it depends on the stage of your cavity development.

 When it comes to healing or re-growing a physical cavity inside of your tooth, no, it’s not possible to reverse the decay.
 So, anything you see on the internet saying it’s possible to cure cavities on your own using DIY methods is a bit misleading, to say the least.
 However, catching early signs of cavities is the key to preventing a more complex dental issue

 Essentially, Cavities / Dental caries develop after gradual exposure to acids produced by oral bacteria.
 With time, these acids kick start the breakdown of minerals in your teeth, weakening them and leaving them vulnerable to infection.
 Here are the five stages of cavity development you can expect:

 Demineralisation– the earliest sign of tooth decay is the exposure of the enamel to acids from bacteria, causing this tough outer layer to weaken.